BrandonRafaelLovelyno/BBCA-Analysis-Prediction/conclusion.md

   0.32482617198880026

 Explaining preceeding data, it could be inferred that **the future price progress has weak correlation with past years data**

+With this findings, it could be infered that **prediction alone by book value growth is not enough to predict the future price progress**

+### 3. Exchange Rate Impact to Prediction

+The idea is the exchange rate, which is the USD to IDR exchange rate, could adjust the prediction so that the prediction could yield less error